Paola Cappellaro

 Full CV

-Paola Cappellaro is Professor of Nuclear Science and Engineering at the Massachusetts Institute of Technology and a member of the Research Lab for Electronics, where she leads the Quantum Engineering Group.
+Paola Cappellaro is the Ford Professor of Engineering at the Massachusetts Institute of Technology in the Department of Nuclear Science and Engineering and in the Department of Physics.
+She is a member of the Research Lab for Electronics, where she leads the Quantum Engineering Group.
 She received her Ph.D in 2006 from MIT and she then joined Harvard University as a postdoctoral associate in the Institute for Theoretical Atomic, Molecular and Optical Physics (ITAMP), before going back to MIT as a faculty in 2009.

 Education